GeiselSoftware/kgm/docs/docs/index.md

 Bob_height,6 feet
 ```

 RDF makes two changes to key-value pairs idea.
 First it adds third element so you now will have subject-predicate-object triples instead of key-value pairs.
 And then RDF restricts what could be subject, predicate and object.
-In most cases the parts of RDF triple will be either [URIs](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier) or [xsd literals](https://www.w3.org/TR/xmlschema-2/#built-in-datatypes).
+In most cases the parts of RDF triple will be either [URIs](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier) or [xsd literals](https://www.w3.org/TR/rdf11-concepts/#xsd-datatypes) (see also for [more on xsd literals](https://www.w3.org/TR/xmlschema-2/#built-in-datatypes)).

 I.e. to have RDF triples to be compliant you have to make sure that subject